 Customers can use the bill calculator to compute how the proposed changes will affect them.

 Energy cost adjustments are separate from base rates.
 Cost adjustments are the mechanism that is used to pass along changes in fuel costs to customers -- up or down.
-Fall cost adjustments are slated to go to City Council Oct.
-22, 2019 for a Nov.
-1, 2019 implementation.
+Fall cost adjustments were approved in October and took effect November 1.

 To learn more about specific rate classes, energy cost adjustments or our 2020 budget, click on an icon below.